 As you’ve probably gathered, gold and gems are not the same.
 And I don’t mean just the look of them.
 Yes, both can buy you items from the Arena Store, be used to enter events, be earned with wins and more, but there’s a few key differences, too.

 The biggest difference between the two is that you can get gold for free while you usually have to pay for gems.
 I say “usually” because, if you’ve got the Mastery Pass, you get gems throughout the Mastery Track when you level up.

 There’s more to gems than just this, though.
 You can also enter gems-only events with them.
-These are usually geared towards players who are more seriously trying to up their professional records, so don’t sweat about it too much if you’re a casual player.
+These are usually geared towards players who are more seriously trying to up their rank or professional records, so don’t sweat about it too much if you’re a casual player.